MohoWu/RStudio-conference-2018/conf-day1-notes.md

 ## Keynote - To the Tidyverse and Beyond -- Dianne Cook

 * Visaul inference protocol cf. traditional statistical inference
-    - Porschach protocol: compare what the results look at in scrambled data
+    - Porschach protocol: get a sense of what null samples look at before looking at the true data.
     - Lineup protocol: put true data side-by-side with null plots to see if one can pick it out.
 * How to generate NULL samples?
     - Permutation: scrambles the order of data
-    - simulation
+    - simulation: bootstrap
 * Before any analysis, think about:
     - what questions?
+Stating the null and alternative hypothesis
     - How variables can be mapped (i.e. `aes` in `ggplot2`)
     - NULL generating mechanism
     - Alternative design of the plot